The man behind the parachute: Family remembers skydiver Richard Sheffield

 Richard and Kim both have over twenty-five hundred jumps combined.
 The boys soon followed and it became a family activity.

-The family was at Jump TN Sunday, a Greeneville-based skydiving company and the same company Richard jumped through the night of the accident.
-His son, Stacey, jumped this weekend because he felt it was what his dad would’ve wanted him to do.
+The family was at Jump TN Sunday, a Greeneville-based skydiving company and the same company Richard jumped with the night of the accident.
+His son, Stacey, parachuted in the days after his dad’s death because he said he felt it was what his dad would have wanted him to do.

 “It was awesome.
 It was, it was emotional, tough, but at the same time freeing and ya know we, I, think [Dad] would be proud,” said Stacey.